unicode-org/text-rendering-tests/README.md

 ## Supported Platforms

-Currently, the test suite supports only three OpenType implementations:
+Currently, the test suite supports four OpenType implementations:

 * With `--engine=FreeStack`, the tests are run on the free/libre open-source text rendering stack with [FreeType](https://www.freetype.org/),